JonDemers/jonathan-demers/Jonathan-Demers-Resume-Template.md

 [HTML](https://jondemers.github.io/jonathan-demers/Jonathan-Demers-Resume.html),
 [PDF](https://jondemers.github.io/jonathan-demers/Jonathan-Demers-Resume.pdf)

-# <div align="center">SOFTWARE ENGINEERING DIRECTOR</div>
+# <div align="center">POSITION_TITLE_UPPERCASE</div>

-Please consider my candidacy for the role of **Software Engineering Director**.
+Please consider my candidacy for the role of **POSITION_TITLE_NORMALCASE**.
 Throughout 18 years experience in software development, including 12 years as senior consultant for multiple businesses, I acquired rich and diversified experience.

 This diversity of practical knowledge gives me a clear vision not only on the best technology to accomplish a given goal, but also on the best team structures and strategies to deliver value for businesses and their customers.

 I am fully bilingual in French and English and I have many sought-after leadership skills, which makes me a great fit for this role.
-I’d be glad to schedule a time to discuss about this position of **Software Engineering Director**.
+I’d be glad to schedule a time to discuss about this position of **POSITION_TITLE_NORMALCASE**.
 I am eager to accomplish new challenges as soon as **June 29 2020**.

 Sincerely,
 Jonathan Demers, Eng.